Skip to content

 How to Help Your Child Form Secure Attachments

 Start first by creating a loving and safe environment.
-If your child needs redirection or correction for behavior, allow them to calm down first, stay near and wait to provide lessons and learning until after your child has calmed down.
+If your child needs redirection or correction for behavior, allow them to calm down first.
+Stay near if you can keep calm yourself.
+Wait to provide lessons and learning until after your child has calmed down.

-1. As the adult, calm down first: When you or your child is upset, it is important to not respond from this place.
-Instead, state that you are going to take a break from your child and return.
+1. As the adult, calm down first.
+When you or your child is upset, it is important to not respond from this place.
+Instead, state that you are going to take a break and you will be back.

-If your child is upset, and if you can remain calm, stay with your child, so they know they are safe and allow them to calm down on their own.
+If your child is upset, and if you can remain calm, stay with your child.
+Do not try to reason with your child when they are upset.
+This will help your child know they are safe.
 Always teach lessons from a place where both of you are calm.

-1. Teach your child to recognize emotions in their body: help them recognize where they experience different emotions.
+1. Teach your child to recognize emotions in their body.
+Help your child recognize where they experience different emotions.
 For example, do they feel tightness and an uncomfortableness in their heart, signaling sadness?

 RECOGNIZING EMOTIONS TAKES A LOT OF PRACTICE.
 KEEP AT IT.